ireneorichie/docs/serving/installing-logging-metrics-traces.md

   kubectl get pods --namespace monitoring
   ```

-If you have a monitoring plugin installed, see the corresponding section below
+If either monitoring plugin is installed, the following common pods are
-for details about configuring that plugin.
-The following pods are common
-between the two types of monitoring plugins:
+listed:

   ```shell
   fluentd-ds-5kc85